Guide to the

 If the reference asset appreciates, but less than the cap level:

-The Buffer Strategy seeks to provide a total return that increases by the percentage increase of the reference asset, up to the predetermined level.
+The Target Buffer Strategy seeks to provide an outcome that increases by the percentage increase of the reference asset, up to the predetermined level.

 Protected Downside